leyuwei/Stupid_Parallel_Simulation/README.md

 # Stupid Parallel Simulation
 An easy script to help simulate your code in parallel mode.
-It will save you much time!

 ## Who am I? (for Python projects)
 Have you ever run into such situation during your research work?